microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 <!-- This is slightly confusing currently if you ask me.
 More discussion below
 in "Potential Issues" -->

+#TODO: We changed the "requestedTheme" property to "theme" in 1.0
+[TODO]: # TODO

+The discussion we had at the time, which lasted just about 4 seconds, involved us creating default themes "light" and "dark" that would only set the XAML theme.
+The user could then extend those themes with the normal settings layering mechanism, or they could just set "theme" to whatever theme they wanted.

+The rest of this spec need to be updated to reflect this!!!

 ## UI/UX Design

 [comment]: # What will this fix/feature look like?
 How will it affect the end user?

+[TODO]: # TODO: We should include some mockups here.
+That would be nice.

 ## Capabilities